gonzalomarcote/take-home-assessment/README.md

 ### 7. How would you monitor the above deployment?
 Explain or implement the tools that you would use
-I always try to use Prometheus for metrics collection and Grafana for metics visualization.
+I always try to use Prometheus for metrics collection and Grafana for metrics visualization.
 For this, you need to have one Prometheus installed in your K8s cluster gathering metrics.
 You can install it for example with:
 ```